Photo by Cassiohabib/Shutterstock

 Many frequent fliers will attest that the $85 enrollment fee for a five-year membership in the U.S. Transportation Security Administration’s TSA PreCheck program is worth its weight in gold.

-The agency’s expedited security screening program gives its members access to security lanes that are typically shorter and quicker, where pre-screened travelers are not required to remove their shoes, belts, or light jackets or take their laptops and 3.4-ounce liquid containers out of their bags.
+The agency’s expedited security screening program gives its members access to security lanes that are typically shorter and quicker, where pre-screened travelers are not required to remove their shoes, belts, or light jackets or take their laptops and 3.4-ounce liquid containers out of their bags and backpacks.